Install Backend.AI Manager

 $ vfolder_host_val='{"bai-m1:local": ["create-vfolder", "modify-vfolder", "delete-vfolder", "mount-in-session", "upload-file", "download-file", "invite-others", "set-user-specific-permission"]}'

-$ docker exec -it bai-backendai-pg-active-1 psql -U postgres -d backend \
+$ docker compose -f "$HOME/halfstack/postgres-cluster-default" exec -it backendai-half-db psql -U postgres -d backend \

 -c "UPDATE domains SET allowed_vfolder_hosts = '${vfolder_host_val}' WHERE name = 'default';"